MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/pci/pci-power-management-and-device-drivers.md

 ---
-title: PCI Power Management and Device Drivers
+title: PCI power management and device drivers
-description: Clarifies how hardware that complies with PCI Power Management (PCI-PM) interacts with device drivers. ms.date: 03/03/2023
+description: Clarifies how hardware that complies with PCI Power Management (PCI-PM) interacts with device drivers. ms.date: 06/21/2024
 ---

-# PCI Power Management and Device Drivers
+# PCI power management and device drivers

 This article clarifies some confusion that vendors have experienced about how hardware that complies with PCI Power Management (PCI-PM) interacts with device drivers in the operating system and about how PCI-PM integrates with ACPI.
 For more information, see [https://www.uefi.org/specifications](https://www.uefi.org/specifications)